cjerzak/LinkOrgs-software/README.md

 ```
 After creating these synthetic datasets, we're now ready to merge them.
 We can do this in a number of ways.
 See the paper listed in the reference for information about which may be most useful for your merge task.

-First, we'll try a merge using parallelized fast fuzzy matching via `LinkOrgs::FastFuzzyMatch`.
+First, we'll try a merge using parallelized fast fuzzy matching via `LinkOrgs::LinkOrgs`.
 A key hyperparameter is `AveMatchNumberPerAlias`, which controls the number of matches per alias (in practice, we calibrate this with an initial random sampling step, the exact matched dataset size won't be a perfect multiple of `AveMatchNumberPerAlias`).
 Here, we set `AveMatchNumberPerAlias = 10` so that all observations in this small dataset are potentially matched against all others for illustration purposes.
 ```
 # perform merge using (parallelized) fast fuzzy matching
-# LinkOrgs::FastFuzzyMatch can be readily used for non-organizational name matches
+# LinkOrgs::LinkOrgs can be readily used for non-organizational name matches
+# when doing pure parallelized fuzzy matching
-z_linked_fuzzy <- LinkOrgs::FastFuzzyMatch(x  = x,
+z_linked_fuzzy <- LinkOrgs::LinkOrgs(x  = x,
                         y =  y,
                         by.x = "orgnames_x",
                         by.y = "orgnames_y",
+                        algorithm = "fuzzy",
+                        DistanceMeasure = "jaccard",
                         AveMatchNumberPerAlias = 4)
 ```
 Next, we'll try using some of the LinkedIn-calibrated approaches using `LinkOrgs::LinkOrgs`: